jenniening/deltaVinaXGB/README.md

 conda install -c rdkit rdkit
 conda install -c openbabel openbabel
 ```
-Note: if pandas/numpy can't be imported after installing rdkit, just run the make Makefile requirements command again.
+Note: if pandas/numpy can't be imported after installing rdkit, just run the make Makefile requirements command again. <br>

 To prepare pdbqt files for calculating Vina scores, mgltools(version == 1.5.6) should be installed.
-It can be downloaded from http://mgltools.scripps.edu/downloads.
+It can be downloaded from http://mgltools.scripps.edu/downloads. <br>
-If you also want to obtain deltaVinaRF predicted scores, R(version >= 3.3.1) and its randomForest library should be installed.
+If you also want to obtain deltaVinaRF predicted scores, R(version >= 3.3.1) and its randomForest library should be installed.<br>

 Install source code
 ```
 python setup.py install
 ```
-Before running model, remember change the python, R, obabel, mgl tools paths into your own directorys in Feature/software_path_mac or Feature/software_path_linux.
+Before running model, remember change the python, R, obabel, mgl tools paths into your own directorys in Feature/software_path_mac or Feature/software_path_linux. <br>

 ### Data
 Before calculating scores, three inputfiles are needed:<br>